 1) TOTAL DIFFICULTY: the full season’s total sum of matchup grades.
-The higher the total sum of grades, the higher the difficulty of the schedule.
+The higher the total sum of grades, the easier the schedule.
 The teams are sorted from easiest to worst projected schedule for the position in question.

 2) FAST-START: the total sum of matchup grades for the first four games of the season (as we put a HIGH premium on getting off to a fast star).
-The higher the total sum of grades, the higher the difficulty of the schedule.
+The higher the total sum of grades, the easier the schedule.
 The teams are sorted from easiest to worst projected schedule for the position in question.

 3) PLAYOFFS: the total sum of matchup grades for Weeks 14-16 (the fantasy playoff period in over 95% of leagues).
-The higher the total sum of grades, the higher the difficulty of the schedule.
+The higher the total sum of grades, the easier the schedule.
 The teams are sorted from easiest to worst projected schedule for the position in question.

 WHAT GOES INTO RW MATCHUP RANKINGS?

 RosterWatch Matchup ratings ARE NOT REGULAR-OLD “FANTASY POINTS AGAINST” metrics!!!